Animals and pets

 - Report an animal issue

-- Buy or renew a dog license
+- Buy or renew a dog licence

 - Register a backyard hen